mvolkmann/blog/src/swift/Xcode.md

 To build a project, select Product ...
 Build or press cmd-b.

 To hear sounds that indicate whether the build was successful or failed, select Xcode ...
-Preferences ...
+Settings ...
 Behaviors.
 Then select "Succeeds, check "Play sound", and select a sound.
 Repeat for "Fails" and select a different sound.